Serubin/pulse-sms-web/README.md

 ## Contributing

-Please fork this repository and contribute back using [pull requests](https://github.com/klinker24/messenger-web/pulls).
+Please fork this repository and contribute back using [pull requests](https://github.com/klinker-apps/messenger-web/pulls).
 Features can be requested using [issues](https://github.com/klinker-apps/messenger-issues/issues) on the Pulse SMS issue tracker/roadmap, rather than on the issues for this repo.
+I know there are some issues on this repo, right now.
+They will be migrated (or finished), as the app moves in to the production state.

-All code, comments, and critiques are greatly appreciated.
+Any code, comments, and critiques are appreciated.